An Alternative Explanation of the Subud Exercise in Psychological Terms

 crucial (and why) to the older mode.
 They have differing grounds for and

-manners of dealing with the myriad motivations that the organism constantly
+manners of dealing with the innumerable motivations that the organism

 Because rationalities can have different characters,